dheerajydv19/Cybersec-Handbook/Linux/Commands.md

   - To delete all files in a directory, you can use the rm command with the * wildcard.
 For example, rm * will delete all files in the current directory.
   - To delete a directory and all of its contents, you can use the rm command with the -r flag.
 This will delete the directory and all files and subdirectories inside it.
 For example, rm -r my_directory

+ # Editing Files in Linux with vim

+- $ sudo vim filename

+ (This will open the file within the current directory, if their is no file with that name, it will create itself with that name and open it.)
+- $ sudo chown username filename

+ (Here put the username of that account you are using in linux and you will get ownership of the respective file named filename.)
+-

  ## Contributions